joe-irving/defundclimatechaos/google-review-swarm-cleanupstandardchartered.md

 layout: page
 tags: []
 title: 'Google Review Swarm  #CleanUpStandardChartered'
-top_image: "/assets/images/defund-climate-chaos-bank-of-england.jpg"
+top_image: /assets/images/defund-climate-chaos-bank-of-england.jpg
+top_quote: >-
-top_quote: If we all work together, we'll be able to see that rating start to get lower and lower.
+  If we all work together, we'll be able to see that rating start to get lower and lower.
-image: "/assets/images/dcc-og-image.jpeg"
+image: /assets/images/dcc-og-image.jpeg
 credits: ''
 permalink: google-review-swarm
+summary: >-
-summary: Add as many Google Reviews as you can on Google Maps to lower the star rates of Standard Chartered across the world.
+  Add as many Google Reviews as you can on Google Maps to lower the star rates of Standard Chartered across the world.
 share:
+  whatsapp: >-
-  whatsapp: 'Join the Google Review storm to clean up Standard Chartered Bank, check
-    out this guide: '
+    Join the Google Review storm to clean up Standard Chartered Bank, check out this guide:
+  text: >-
-  text: Join the Google Review storm to clean up Standard Chartered Bank, check out
+    Join the Google Review storm to clean up Standard Chartered Bank, check out this guide
-    this guide
+  tweet: >-
-  tweet: 'Join the Google Review storm to #CleanUpStandardCharteredBank, check out
+    Join the Google Review storm to #CleanUpStandardCharteredBank, check out this guide
-    this guide'
 logo: ''
 logo_square: ''
 menu: